Captn138/myopenvpn/README.md

 where here tun0 is the virtual interface bound to my virtual network 10.8.0.0/24.

 No need to restart the server after that.

+To make these iptables rules persistent accross reboots, take a look at what your distro can use, such as iptables-persistent for example.